Term of Award

 Regardless of capability score results of this study, Georgia’s commitment to emergency preparedness performance measurement for public health and healthcare programs was evident in practice and recommendations are that these efforts continue to ensure a strong and resilient public health and healthcare system.

 Morris, Saroyi C., "A Quantitative Comparative Analysis of Public Health Emergency Preparedness and Healthcare Preparedness Program Performance in Georgia" (2016).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1456.

 Research Data and Supplementary Material